Does your son lack friendships with similar-age boys?

-- Can your son make friends but has trouble keeping them?
+- Can he make friends but has trouble keeping them?

 - Did he have friends in elementary school but seemed to lack friendships starting in middle school?

-- Does he try to fit in with a social group who does not accept him?
+- Does he try to fit in with a group of peers who do not not accept him?

 - Has your son had an easier time talking to younger kids or adults?

-Despite the fact that they may not articulate their need for close friendships boys share emotions with each other and need close connections with similar-age boys.
+Despite the fact that they may not articulate their need for close friendships boys absolutely need close connections with similar-age boys.

 There are various reasons why boys may lack friendships including social anxiety, low self-confidence or a lack of understanding of what other boys need in friendships.
 Additionally, many boys do not feel safe sharing their innermost feelings with other boys their age despite because they are fearful of rejection.

-Ride the Wave Counseling offers both individual counseling and counseling groups for boys and college-age young adults.
-Group counseling can be a particularly powerful experience for boys as they learn to feel safe expressing themselves while having fun spending time amongst a group of similar-age boys.
+Ride the Wave Counseling offers both individual counseling and counseling groups for boys .
+Group counseling can be a particularly powerful experience for boys as they learn to feel safe expressing themselves while having fun spending time among a group of similar-age boys.

 Skills we teach include: